Updated: Feb 15

-This particular Blog uses Dual Interest Theory (DIT) in Metaeconomics to put an economic frame to the story weaved in Brooks, David.
+This particular Blog uses Dual Interest Theory (DIT; see What is Dual Interest Theory?) in Metaeconomics to put an economic frame to the story weaved in Brooks, David.
 Globalization is Over: The Global Culture Wars Have Begun.
 New York Times, April 8, 2022.
 The main paragraphs are verbatim from Brooks (2022).
 The DIT based commentary follows each paragraph in italics.
-Also, for first time reviewers of DIT based commentary, it is important to know that DIT has withstood substantive empirical testing ongoing for 3-decades (see Chapter 8 in Lynne, 2020, for an overview): It works, and has been proven to provide important new insights to that which can be found wiht Single Interest Theory (SIT) in Microeconomics.
-DIT solves most puzzles and paradoxes, and frames the economic question in a creative new way.
+Also, for first time reviewers of DIT based commentary, it is important to know that DIT has withstood substantive empirical testing ongoing for 3-decades (see Chapter 8 in Lynne, 2020, for an overview): It works, and has been proven to provide important new insights to that which can be found with Single Interest Theory (SIT) in mainstream, Econ 101 framed Microeconomics.
+DIT (MetaEcon 101) solves most puzzles and paradoxes which cannot be explained with SIT, and frames the economic question in a creative new way.
 So, here we go with the first paragraph from Brooks (2022):

 I’m from a fortunate generation.
 I can remember a time — about a quarter-century ago — when the world seemed to be coming together.
 The great Cold War contest between communism and capitalism appeared to be over.
 Democracy was still spreading.
 Nations were becoming more economically interdependent.
 The internet seemed ready to foster worldwide communications.
 It seemed as if there would be a global convergence around a set of universal values — freedom, equality, personal dignity, pluralism, human rights.